digitalghost-dev/poke-cli/README.md

 </div>

 ## Overview
-`poke-cli` is a hybrid classic CLI and modern TUI tool for viewing data about Pokémon!
+`poke-cli` is a hybrid of a classic CLI and modern TUI tool for viewing data about Pokémon!
 I am new to writing Go and taking my time in building this project.

 My aim is to have eight commands finished for `v1.0.0`.
 Read more in the [Roadmap](#roadmap) section.